 Data quality management is an essential process in making sense of your data, which can ultimately help your bottom line.

 First, good data quality management builds a foundation for all business initiatives.
 Outdated or unreliable data can lead to mistakes and missteps.
-A data quality management program establishes a framework for all departments in the organization that provides for – and enforces – rules for data quality.
+A data quality management program establishes a framework for all departments in the organisation that provides for – and enforces – rules for data quality.

 Second, accurate and up-to-date data provides a clear picture of your company’s day-to-day operations so you can be confident in upstream and downstream applications that use all that data.
 Data quality management also cuts down on unnecessary costs.
 Poor quality can lead to costly mistakes and oversights, like losing track of orders or spending.
-Data quality management builds an information foundation that allows you to understand your organization and expenses by having a firm grasp on your data.
+Data quality management builds an information foundation that allows you to understand your organisation and expenses by having a firm grasp on your data.

 Finally, you need data quality management to meet compliance and risk objectives.
 Good data governance requires clear procedures and communication, as well as good underlying data.
 For example, a data governance committee may define what should be considered “acceptable” for the health of the data.
 But how do you define it in the database?
 How do you monitor and enforce the policies?
 Data quality is an implementation of the policy at the database level.